 The pilot light is out

-This is a very common problem that affects the older type furnaces.
+It is a common problem that affects the older type furnaces.
 The older types of furnaces tend to have an element called pilot light.
-A pilot light is a flame present in the furnace, that is used to light the burners.
+A pilot light is a flame present in the furnace that is used to light the burners.

-So in case you have the older type of furnaces, you should be in a good position to improve to the modern type of furnaces that do not rely on pilot lights.
+So, in case you have the older type of furnaces, you should be in an excellent position to improve to the modern kind of furnaces that do not rely on pilot lights.

-For all those asking why is my furnace blowing cold air, and you have the older type furnaces at your place, you should try and relight the pilot flame and check to see whether the problem had been solved.
+For all those asking why my furnace is blowing cold air, and you have the older type furnaces at your place, you should try and relight the pilot flame and check to see if you have already fixed the problem.
 If this is not the problem, then you have other furnace issues to worry about.

 The gas supply is inadequate

-In case there is no enough gas supply to your furnace, this could in turn cause the furnace to blow out cold air rather than warm air.
-You should ensure that the furnace’s gas supply is switched on and the entry pipe for gas is intact.
+If there is not enough gas supply to your furnace, this could cause the furnace to blow out cold air rather than warm air.
+You should ensure that you turn on the furnace’s gas supply and the entry pipe for gas is intact.

 Reasons as to Why the Furnace is Blowing Out Cold Air